Personalized Chocolate Candy Bar Wrappers Make Special Gifts

 • Most people have felt-tipped markers handy, but even a regular writing penwould do the job.
 Any pen that works with the paper you decided to use is a perfect choice.
 A variety of colors is nice, but not required.

-See the how-to photos and tips:
+See the how-to photos below and consider these tips:

 * Check the captions in the photos for details on how to make a personalized chocolate wrapper.